SlashDB/react-slashdb/README.md

 # react-slashdb
 Constains a SDK for use in React and vanilla JS project.
-Allows easy integration of SlashDB as midware solution for intereaction with relational databases.
+Allows easy integration of SlashDB as middleware solution for intereaction with relational databases.